 The main Canterbury campus is located on top of the ridge, overlooking the historic cathedral city of Canterbury which give some fantastic views of the city and cathedral, situated in the valley below.

 The campus has many key features that the Landscape and Grounds Management team maintain.

 - Hedge rows

 We are also responsible for keeping the campus free of snow and ice in the event of extreme cold weather.

 The natural soil is heavy clay mixed with flint and builders' rubble left behind when the University was built in the 1960s.
 This is not an ideal growing medium for many trees and shrubs - initial establishment and growth is slow and difficult.
 Once the plants have become established, though, the clay holds onto nutrients and water so the growth is generally good.
 Now well established, the campus grounds provide a wide variety of habitat with grassed, planted and water areas which help to support a large variety of plant and animal species from which students, staff and visitors benefit.
 Landscape and Grounds Management work in conjunction with the Sustainability team who make sure that we adhere to legislation and understand the policies needed to perform our roles.

 The Landscape and Grounds Management Service Level Statement provides a comprehensive overview of the services offered.

-Please note: The Grounds team are not responsible for the collection of litter around the campus.
+Please note that the Landscape and Grounds Management team are not responsible for the collection of litter around the campus.
 Please contact Estates Customer Services for any if you have an enquiry regarding litter.